 I first came across the 100 Strangers project back in 2014 or 2015 on Flickr.
 The idea is a simple one: to photograph strangers on the street, with their permission, and to build your portrait photography skills and confidence along the way.
 When I first discovered the project I wanted to try it too, but I didn’t think I was good enough to call myself a photographer.
 I also didn’t have the confidence to approach people to ask for permission to capture their portrait.
-Back then I was still hoping for and planning on an academic career, and photography was just my hobby.
+Back then I was a PhD student planning on a career in academia, and photography was just my hobby.
 I photographed animals, pretty light, and still life scenes, but rarely people.

 Life happened and I eventually started filming and photographing weddings as a stopgap after I finished studying.
 Weddings involve a fair amount of capturing strangers, but they are a mix of posed portraits and candid photography or footage.
 Before the pandemic I was starting to build my portrait photography work outside of weddings, but since the physical distancing restrictions came in I have had to put all my work projects on hold.
 Out for a walk earlier this week without my music and headphones, I remembered the 100 strangers project and thought about how it would work in the current climate whilst I am unable to work on my other projects.

 I almost always take my camera with me when I go for a walk, and I walk a lot.
 Especially at the moment with the gym and pool closed.
 The only trouble is that whereas the city centre is usually full of people to photograph, with the pubs and shops closed it is very quiet.
 The backstreets and suburbs are busier, but since late March people cross the road to give each other space when they encounter one another.
 Between that, and people having earphones in listening to music, or eyes occupied with their phones, it’s hard to find potential subjects.